-- 9.1 The ball becomes live on the snap and remains live until the official whistles, declaring the ball dead. - 9.2 It is an automatic dead ball foul if any player enters the neutral zone pre-snap.
-As a courtesy, an official is encouraged to give players a warning and an opportunity to reposition themselves into an onside position pre-snap. - 9.3 Any official can whistle the ball dead. - 9.4a The ball is ruled dead when: - i) The ball hits the ground (if the ball hits the ground as the result of a bad snap the ball is spotted where the ball hits the ground as a loss of yardage). - ii) The ball-carriers flag is pulled or falls out. - iii) The ball-carrier steps out of bounds, a touchdown, PAT, 2PAT or safety is scored. - iv) The ball-carriers knee, elbow, back or torso hits the ground. - v) The ball carrier receives possession with one or no flag (s). - vi) The 7 second pass clock expires. - vii) Following an incomplete pass. - viii) The ball is deliberately kicked at any time. - ix) Inadvertent whistle. - x) Including for a flag or penalty. - unless by penalty or flag pull for a loss, the ball cannot be spotted any further back than the offensive team's own 5-yard line - 9.5.1 The act of fumbling (dropping a live ball on the floor and the ball remaining live) doesn't occur in NFL Flag football. - 9.5.2 If a fumble occurs the offence retain the ball.
+The ball becomes live on the snap and

+9.1 remains live until the official whistles,

+declaring the ball dead.

+- It is an automatic dead ball foul if any player enters the neutral zone pre-snap.
+As a courtesy, an official is encouraged to give players a warning and an opportunity to reposition themselves into an onside position pre-snap. - 9.3 Any official can whistle the ball dead. - 9.4a The ball is ruled dead when:

+The ball hits the ground (if the ball hits the ground as the result of a bad snap the ball is spotted where the ball hits the ground as a loss of yardage).\

+- \ unless by penalty or flag pull for a loss, the ball cannot be spotted any further back than the offensive team's own 5-yard line - ii) The ball-carriers flag is pulled or falls out. - iii) The ball-carrier steps out of bounds, a touchdown, PAT, 2PAT or safety is scored.

+- iv) The ball-carriers knee, elbow, back or torso hits the ground. - The ball carrier receives possession with one v) or no flag (s) except if a previous "Illegal Flag Pull" by the defense has occurred. - vi) The 7 second pass clock expires. - vii) Following an incomplete pass. - viii) The ball is deliberately kicked at any time. - ix) Inadvertent whistle. - The act of fumbling (dropping a live ball on9.5.1 the floor and the ball remaining live) doesn't occur in NFL Flag football. - 9.5.2 If a fumble occurs the offence retain the ball.
 The ball is spotted in line with the feet of the ball carrier at the point at which the ball was fumbled.